 Fabricator Units – Tier 1

 - The Scrapper is a multi-purpose offensive and economic unit.
 It is both the core of most Fabricator armies due to its relatively high health and solid damage output, and the primary harvester of resources.
 Like Relays, the challenge in using Scrappers well lies in knowing when to commit them to combat, and when to keep them away.
 They’re great units, but losing them can cripple a Fabricator’s ability to harvest resources.

 Fabricator Units – Tier 2

 - Censors are a scout and combat manipulation unit.
 They can see Invisible units or structures and can fly, making them valuable information-gathering tools in the otherwise relatively slow Fabricator arsenal.
 When immobile, Censors generate a dampening field that prevents enemy units from spending Energy.
 Since many units spend Energy to attack, this can completely shut down portions of an enemy assault.
 Censors also block a wide range of enemy abilities, buffs, and debuffs.

 - The Excavator is a glass cannon: slow and fragile, but with the best DPS per cost in the Fabricator arsenal.
 Also, Excavators can spend resources and Energy to throw a glob of molten Scrap at enemy armies, dealing area damage to anything it hits.
 Excavators spend Energy to attack, and when their Energy reserves are exhausted, their range and attack speed are reduced.

-- The Ram is a damage soak and combat manipulation unit.
+- The Absorber is a damage soak and combat manipulation unit.
 Their Cascade Inhibitor cannon slows enemy units in an area, and their high armor shrugs off small arms fire, making them a protective bulwark against incoming swarms of enemy units.
 Absorbers have an Energy reserve they use for additional health, and while they have Energy, they move faster and deal additional damage to enemy units.

 Faction Basics The Dendrites are a consensus consciousness: effectively, they are a single mind distributed across the processing power of hundreds of machines.
 There’s no mainframe to kill, no Overmind or Queen or Fabricator driving the Dendrites.
 This makes them, as an organism, incredibly adaptable and difficult to kill.
 Every new Dendrite makes the entire consciousness that much smarter and more durable.